 Augustana students Abigail Schultz of Palatine, Ill., and Shana Silverman of Fairfield, Iowa, have been awarded Geifman Fellowships in Jewish Culture for 2013-14.
 The Gerry and Morris M. Geifman Endowment in Judaica awards the fellowships to enhance multicultural learning experiences for students at Augustana and the community.

 WQAD-TV profiled Corbin McGhee '13, who is majoring in music and neuroscience.
-He'll go on to join the Mississippi Delta Corps of Teach for America after graduation, and he's looking forward to using both of his majors to improve the way music is taught in schools, especially those with dwindling budgets for the arts.
+He'll go on to join the Mississippi Delta Corps of Teach for America after graduation, and he's looking forward to using both of his majors to improve the way music is taught in schools.

 A senior at Augustana College, Scott Fick, is one of 10 college seniors statewide to be selected as 2013 Illinois Geographical Society Outstanding Senior Geographers.